jeremyckahn/farmhand-shuffle/README.md

 ## Game Components

+🚧 = Not yet implemented

 - **Crop Cards**: Represent different types of crops that can be planted.
 - **Water Cards**: Used to water crops.
-- **Event Cards**: (Not yet implemented 🚧) These cards might introduce various events that affect gameplay.
+- 🚧 **Event Cards**: These cards might introduce various events that affect gameplay.
-- **Tool Cards**: (Not yet implemented 🚧) Cards that provide tools or actions to the player.
+- 🚧 **Tool Cards**: Cards that provide tools or actions to the player.
+- 🚧 **Animal Cards**: Animals that can be placed in the Field to produce things for their owner
 - **Community Fund**: A central pool of funds that players interact with.
 - **Player Funds**: Each player has their own supply of funds.
 - **Field**: The area where players plant their crops.